clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       </property>
       </configuration>

 #.
-Edit :file:`/etc/hadoop/hdfs-site.xml`.
+Edit the :file:`/etc/hadoop/hdfs-site.xml` file.
 This file configures the
    :abbr:`HDFS (Hadoop Distributed File System)` daemons.
 This configuration includes the list of permitted and excluded data nodes and the size of said blocks.
 In this example, we are setting the number of block